katharinalisalin/demo-bug-template/docs/bug-documentation/change-request.md

 If you believe you have found a way to implement your idea and would like to submit a pull request, it is essential to coordinate with us maintainers beforehand.
-This will ensure that your changes align with the project's goals and guidelines and can help prevent any potential conflicts or issues.
+This will ensure that your changes align with the project's goals and guidelines and can help prevent douplicate work or lost efforts.
 Additionally, communicating with us maintainers beforehand will give us an opportunity to provide feedback and guidance on your proposed changes, which can help improve the overall quality of your pull request.

+- für alle von VorteiL, müssen sie einen Qualitätsstandard erfüllen

+- Button zum pull request guide

 ### Checklist